portrait of the artist

 Ernst Fischer.
 The Necessity of Art: A Marxist Approach.

-Sophia-Yemisi Adeyemo is currently a Visual Arts MFA candidate at Mason Gross School of the Arts at Rutgers University.
-Her work has been exhibited at c1760 Gallery, Marianne Boesky Gallery, Picture Theory Gallery, BRIC Arts Media, The Manetti Shrem Museum of Art, and the Muskegon Museum of Art and has been featured in publications such as Hyperallergic, Art Cube, and “Ghetto Gastro Presents Black Power Kitchen”.
+Sophia-Yemisi Adeyemo received a BFA in Painting from the Rhode Island School of Design and an MFA in Visual Art from Mason Gross School of the Arts at Rutgers University.
+Her work has been exhibited at Marianne Boesky Gallery, c1760 Gallery, Picture Theory Gallery, BRIC Arts Media, The Manetti Shrem Museum of Art, and the Muskegon Museum of Art and has been featured in publications such as Hyperallergic, Art Cube, and “Ghetto Gastro Presents Black Power Kitchen”.
 She has been an Artist-in-Residence at BRIC Arts Media, Lazuli Residency, and the New York Academy of Art.
-She received her BFA in Painting from the Rhode Island School of Design.
+Adeyemo was the 2024 recipient of The Real Art Award, and a finalist of the 2021 Bennett Prize for Women Figurative Realist Painters